Random-Access-Exomemory/fosscord.py/docs/intents.rst

 Member Cache
 -------------

-Along with intents, Discord now further restricts the ability to cache members and expects bot authors to cache as little as is necessary.
+Along with intents, Fosscord now further restricts the ability to cache members and expects bot authors to cache as little as is necessary.
 However, to properly maintain a cache the :attr:`Intents.members` intent is required in order to track the members who left and properly evict them.

 To aid with member cache where we don't need members to be cached, the library now has a :class:`MemberCacheFlags` flag to control the member cache.
 The documentation page for the class goes over the specific policies that are possible.

-It should be noted that certain things do not need a member cache since Discord will provide full member information if possible.
+It should be noted that certain things do not need a member cache since Fosscord will provide full member information if possible.
 For example:

 - :func:`on_message` will have :attr:`Message.author` be a member even if cache is disabled.
 - :func:`on_voice_state_update` will have the ``member`` parameter be a member even if cache is disabled.
 - :func:`on_reaction_add` will have the ``user`` parameter be a member when in a guild even if cache is disabled.
 - :func:`on_raw_reaction_add` will have :attr:`RawReactionActionEvent.member` be a member when in a guild even if cache is disabled.
 - The reaction add events do not contain additional information when in direct messages.
-This is a Discord limitation.
+This is a Fosscord limitation.
 - The reaction removal events do not have member information.
-This is a Discord limitation.
+This is a Fosscord limitation.

 Other events that take a :class:`Member` will require the use of the member cache.
 If absolute accuracy over the member cache is desirable, then it is advisable to have the :attr:`Intents.members` intent enabled.